 Major fire breaks out at Geneva Airport

-A major fire has broken out at Geneva Airport after reports of multiple explosions at nearby buildings.
+A major fire has broken out near Geneva Airport at a partially-built reception centre for asylum seekers.

-Images on social media show large plumes of smoke billowing into the sky above Switzerland’s second busiest airport.
+Images on social media showed large plumes of smoke billowing into the sky above Switzerland’s second busiest airport.

-The fire has meant the airport has suspended planes from landing and any decisions about take-offs are being left up to pilots, according to reports.

-Airport spokesman Ignace Jeannerat told MailOnline: “There is a building - the new reception centre for asylum-seekers - which was under construction... it is on fire.
+Airport spokesman Ignace Jeannerat told Swiss radio RTS: “There is a building - the new reception centre for asylum-seekers - which was under construction... it is on fire.
 It is outside the airport perimeter.
 It is creating a lot of smoke.”

+Emergency services attended the scene and hosed down the building that was covered by scaffolding and tarpaulins.

+The fire has meant the airport has suspended planes from landing and any decisions about take-offs are being left up to the disrection of pilots, according to reports.

 The disruptions are expected to occur for at least another two hours.
+Some planes have been diverted to other airports such as Lyon and Basel, according to reports.

 The cause of the fire remains unknown.